- Speak your truth and get your needs met

 TEAM AND COLLABORATORS

-As the Director of Operations for Respectful Confrontation, Todd Hoskins is responsible for making sure all the elements of RC are working together in sync.
+As the Ecosystem Director for the Weston Network, Todd Hoskins is responsible for making sure all the elements are working together in sync.
 Todd is also a facilitator, change agent, and entrepreneur who has helped launch over a dozen companies.
 Combining his graduate work in psychology, interest in network science and ecology, and experience applying these insights with small and large organizations going through major transformations, Todd launched Canopy Gap in 2009, a consulting firm that leads and supports organizations through shifts in perspective and practices.

 Manon Romijn is a certified Respectful Confrontation trainer and has been an international team member since 2008, serving as a co-producer and co-facilitator in the Netherlands.